 php_value upload_max_filesize XXM php_value post_max_size XXM

-- Once you’re done, click Save & Close.
+- Once you’re done with the configuration, click Save & Close.

-Simply create a new PHP file on the public_html directory of your WordPress site and insert the following code:
+After changing the settings of your uploaded file size limits, we need to confirm them with the phpinfo() function to ensure they’re already implemented on the system.
+Simply create a new PHP file in the public_html directory of your site and insert the following PHP code:

 You’ll see two columns — local value and master value.
-Local value is set within the .htcaccess and overrides the master value, which is set within the php.ini.
-Therefore, pay no mind to the master value and seek the local value for upload_max_filesize and post_max_size instead.
+Local values are set within .htaccess and override the master values which are set within the php.ini file.
+Pay no mind to the master values and seek the local values for upload_max_filesize and post_max_size instead.

-If the local values of both parameters are the same as the one you set earlier, then you have successfully changed the PHP maximum upload size for your WordPress site.
+If the local values of both parameters are the same as you configured, you have successfully changed your website’s PHP file size limits.

 By modifying PHP settings on your web server, you may no longer encounter errors during file upload processes.
 This method lets you submit larger files to the web server by increasing the default limit for uploads.
 Alternatively, you can decrease it to reserve storage space.